Google Antigravity icon

 Pricing & Plans

-Google Antigravity is currently in public preview and available free of charge for individual developers using personal Gmail accounts.
+Google Antigravity is currently in public preview with an Individual plan at $0/month.
 This free access includes:

 • Multi-agent support within generous per-window rate limits